microsoft/FabConRTITutorial/docs/workshop.md

 [Building a Medallion Architecture on Fabric Real-Time Intelligence](<https://github.com/microsoft/FabConRTITutorial/>)

 ### Duration
-- Lab 2-3 hours (section 8).
+- Workshop 5-6 hours.
-- Each section is accompanied with technical explanation of the Fabric Real-Time Intelligence component being used
+- Each section is accompanied with technical explanation of the Fabric Real-Time Intelligence component being used.
+- Without the accompanied explanation, lab can be completed in 1-2 hours.
 - **TO BE CHANGED** [pre-reqs](<https://moaw.dev/workshop/?src=gh%3Amicrosoft%2FFabricRTIWorkshop%2Fmain%2Fdocs%2F&step=6>) 30-45 minutes (section 7, recommend provisioning trial tenant prior if necessary).

 ### Original Creators